Daniel Elms

-Daniel Elms (born 1985 in Kingston upon Hull) is a British composer of contemporary classical and electroacoustic music.
+Daniel Elms (born October 1985) is a British composer of contemporary classical and electroacoustic music.

 Early life and education

 Elms was born in Kingston upon Hull and began composing as a teenager while studying the guitar.
 He was awarded a scholarship by the Royal College of Music to study under Kenneth Hesketh, Joseph Horovitz, Peter Stark, and Carlos Bonell.
 His study was supported by the Arts and Humanities Research Council, and the Countess of Munster Musical Trust.
 Elms is the recipient of the "Emerging Excellence" Award 2013 from the Musicians' Benevolent Fund.

 Musical style

 Elms has described his own work as "post genre": a musical style that is as likely to use principles of contemporary classical composition as it is to draw upon the instrumentation or aesthetics of electronica, punk, or any other genre.
 This prism-like perspective of influence and instrumentation is notable in Elms' debut album Islandia, particularly the work Bethia, composed for Hull City of Culture 2017, in which he uses an abstraction of traditional sea shanties, sung by a male choir, which is offset by the contrapuntal chimes of a carillon and a piano, the ambience of sustained chords played by a synthesiser, and, in the latter half of the work, a strident — sometimes dissonant — trumpet.
 All of this is accompanied by a projection of collaged and superimposed archival film, taken from the British Film Institute and assembled into a new form by videographer David Briggs.

 In Elms' music there is a focus on timbre and the time "in between notes"; he sacrifices melody and accompaniment in favour of texture and impressionism, which, with the assistance of found sounds — in a manner similar to musique concrète — is often evocative of environments or landscapes.
 The influence of "found art" is evident not only in the instrumentation of Elms' work, but in the subjects upon which his work is based, and from which he derives the harmonic content and integrity of his music.